RobotsWar/Plater-corpus/README.md

 The score of each benchmark is:

 * The time of execution
-* The number of plate that
+* The number of plate that contains all the parts